top of page

 Family Protection Trusts

-Your will is the first, key step towords planning successfully for the future of your estate as it tells everyone how you want your money, your property and all your belongings to be shared when you pass away.
-A will alone however does not offer protection to the assets it describes; Wills can be challenged, circumstances can change, there can be new births and re-marriages that might alter who has a right to claim on your estate when you pass away.
-With a family protection trust you can put in place an extra system of protection for your assets to ensure that what you want to happen to them does happen.
+Your Will is the first, key step towards planning successfully for the future of your estate as it tells everyone how you want your money, your property and all your belongings to be shared when you pass away.
+A Will alone however does not offer protection to the assets it describes; Wills can be challenged, circumstances can change, there can be new births and re-marriages that might alter who has a right to claim on your estate when you pass away.
+With a Family Protection Trust you can put in place an extra system of protection for your assets to ensure that what you want to happen to them does happen.

 What is a Family Protection Trust?